MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 ## Culture War Weapons

-This is a tough list to try to curate from a neutral, central point of view and is uncomfortable to write as it feels like it is bound to offend.
+This is a tough list to try to curate from a neutral, central point of view and is uncomfortable to write as it feels like it is bound to piss someone off.
 I've tried to keep it to the insults and slurs directed at the other side.

-**I'm not naive enough to say that there are not people with extremist positions alluded to in the slurs, but my point is to label everyone on the other side to those extreme positions is the abandoning of the centre, consensus politics that is needed to improve society.**
+**I'm not naive enough to say that there are not people with extremist positions alluded to in the slurs, but my point is to amplify and label everyone on the 'other side' to those extreme positions is the abandoning of the centre, consensus politics that is needed to improve society.**

 > Quotes are examples I've taken from social media